• Skip to primary navigation

 The Fatalist

 "The Fatalist" is a name of the story from Lermontov's novel "A Hero of Our Time".
 This story takes place at the very end of the novel, and also can be read separately.
 The other parts of the novel also maintain their independence, being connected only through the main character Pechorin.
-The novel is divided into … [Read more...] about The Fatalist
+The novel is divided into two … [Read more...] about The Fatalist

 Childe Harold’s Pilgrimage